kleikanger/pyDEC/README.md

 -  Molecular calculation with CP2K:
   -  Add the keyword ...:DFT:ADDED\_MOS 44 to the
    CP2K input.
 This keyword is needed to calculate virtual MO's (2 occ + 44 virt in this case) and write them to restart.
+The default is to only
+	print the occupied orbitals.
   -  Run CP2K to get the restart file He\_bulk2-RESTART.wfn.

 ```python